Our Chair, six Board members, and six alternates are selected to represent the interests and mandate of the Ɂehdzo

 During 1988-1990, Michael studied Public and Business Administration at Arctic College (the precursor to Aurora College).
 There he learned about the federal, territorial, municipal, and First Nations governments, accounting, economics.
 During the 1990s, Michael was sought after as an experienced and knowledgeable community researcher and interpreter.
 He was a fieldworker for the Sahtú Renewable Resources Board’s Harvest Survey and the Sahtú Land Use Planning Board’s land use mapping project, and assisted numerous academic researchers with their projects.
-In addition to his duties with the Ɂehdzo Got’ı̨nę Gots’ę́ Nákedı, Michael is a member of the Délı̨nę Ɂehdzo Got’ı̨nę, and a researcher collaborator with the Délı̨nę Language and Stories of the Land program in partnership with University of Toronto and University of Cologne.
+In addition to his duties with the Ɂehdzo Got’ı̨nę Gots’ę́ Nákedı, Michael is a member of the Délı̨nę Ɂehdzo Got’ı̨nę, and a research collaborator with the Délı̨nę Language and Stories of the Land program in partnership with University of Toronto and University of Cologne.

 Nominated by Sahtú Secretariat Inc. Term: June 18, 2015-July 17, 2020.

 Keith Hickling, Alternate

 Keith Hickling brings extensive experience in resource management to his position as Special Advisor to the Board.
 Raised in Inuvik, Northwest Territories, he began his career working at Aklavik and then moved to Norman Wells.
 In 1980, he was part of the first graduating class at the Renewable Resources Technology Program at Fort Smith.